ExtremeFLOW/neko-top/documentation/pages/compilation.md

 # Compilation of Neko-TOP {#compilation}
 \tableofcontents

-The setup script is an automated setup of Neko, Neko-TOP and other required dependencies.
+The setup script is an automated setup of Neko-TOP along with Neko and other dependencies.
 The script relies in a number of environment variables, which can be used to modify the behaviour of the system and allow the user to specify custom install locations for the given dependencies.